smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

    ![Service is showing as unhealthy](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/master/Hands-on%20lab/media/2021-03-25-17-06-09.png?raw=true "Service is showing as unhealthy")

    > **Note:** if the logs don't display it may be the Pod no longer exists.
-You can use the **View in Log Analytics** to view historical logs regardless of Pod.
+You can use **View in Log Analytics** to view historical logs regardless of Pod.

 9. If you scroll through the log you can see it indicates that the content-api application is once again failing because it cannot find a MongoDB api to communicate with.
 You will resolve this issue by connecting to Cosmos DB.